 "Solutions" that are NOT solutions

 As I went seeking a solution, I found many resources on the web where others wanting to disable this feature went looking and asking about how to do it.
-Before anyone reading this post may want to propose these various "solutions", I want to clarify here that these do NOT solve the problem:
+Before anyone reading this post may want to propose these various "solutions", I want to clarify here first ones that definitely do NOT solve the problem:

 - First, many folks trying to "help" point out how (as I discuss above) you can "just click the button on the top right of the keyboard", but the issue is that that's not permanent